 Dynamic Valve™ is a product typical to use in residential buildings.
-Many owners, occupants and other users will recognize typical heating problems like noise, uneven heating and high energy bills.
+Many owners, occupants and other users will recognise typical heating problems like noise, uneven heating and high energy bills.
 The indoor comfort will be greatly increased when Dynamic Valve™ is used.

 Features and benefits